 City Focus: San Francisco

 About the City's Organizers

 I am a garden designer from Germany, currently based in San Francisco, California.
 I spent the last 3 years working in and studying Japanese gardens in Kyoto, Tokyo and Kamakura.
-I write short e-books about Japanese gardens on our website "Real Japanese Gardens" (www.japanesegardens.jp).
+I am currently training with a tradition Japanese garden master in Kyoto (90daysinKyoto.com).
+I also write short e-books about Japanese gardens on the website "Real Japanese Gardens" (www.japanesegardens.jp).

 I'm the Coordinator for A Greener Festival in the USA & Canada.
 We're promoting the concepts of sustainable event management.